daniellandau/switcher/README.md

 git clone https://github.com/daniellandau/switcher.git switcher@landau.fi
 ```

-You can then enable the extension with Gnome Tweak Tool.
+Log out and back in of GNOME Shell, and you can then enable the extension with Gnome Tweaks.

 ### How to use